Google Alternatives for More Privacy and Less Monopoly

 Google Domains and Google Cloud: If you plan to get your own domain for your emails or even want to host a website or self-host one of the mentioned services, using Google Domains isn’t the best choice.
 In this case it’s less about the privacy, but more about prices.
 I often use Porkbun oder INWX to register domains.
 But it’s worth to take a look at TLD List before chosing a provider to see which one has the best prices.
 My hosting provider of choice is Hetzner which has servers in Germany and Finland and has great prices for Virtual Private Servers (VPS).
 Much cheaper than Digital Ocean or Linode too.

-If you are interested into more alternatives, also for other huge American corporations, you can take a look at switching.social.
+If you are interested into more alternatives, also for other huge American corporations, you can take a look at switching.software.